BkRqbbit/Learning/JavaScript/README.md

 With this programming language we can add functionalities that respond to user actions, receive and transform user input data, depending on the purpose of our site.

+JavaScript is a high-level, dynamic, interpreted programming language, and is well suited to object-oriented and functional programming styles.\
+The variables you use, are untyped.\
+This does gives you more flexibility in comparison to other languages, but you must be careful when handling data, because you may get unexpected results.

+Even when JavaScript includes multiple technical terms, and features from other languages, keep in mind that you don't need to know all of that stuff in order to learn javascript.\
+But if you do, it is a plus!

 ## Pre-requisite tools
 In order to be able to write JavaScript programs, you must have a set of tools installed.